-Knowledge and understanding will be assessed by methodological questions, marked 3 grade points each.
+Knowledge and understanding are assessed by methodological questions, marked 3 grade points each.

-The ability of applying knowledge will be assessed by questions on applications and on the use of statistical functions in MS Excel, marked 3 grade points each.
-Learning and understanding skills will be assessed by questions on the conclusions to be drawn from basic statistical analysis, marked 3 grade points each.
+The ability of applying knowledge are assessed by questions on applications and on the use of statistical functions in MS Excel, marked 3 grade points each.
+Learning and understanding skills are assessed by questions on the conclusions to be drawn from basic statistical analysis, marked 3 grade points each.

-Details on examination procedures will be provided to the class and made available through the web site:
+Details on examination procedures are provided to the class and made available through Elly at the start of the course.